 - If the undergraduate transfer student is only transferring credits earned at another Northeastern University college, he or she completes a minimum of 24 semester hours (residency) for a bachelor’s degree at the College of Professional Studies.

-- With specified exception, students must complete at least 50 percent of the total credits required for a bachelor’s degree at the College of Professional Studies.
+- With specified exceptions, students must complete at least 50 percent of the total credits required for a bachelor’s degree at the College of Professional Studies.

 - Students may transfer up to 6 semester hours toward an undergraduate certificate.

 - In addition to exceptions for approved academic partnerships, an undergraduate student who is on active military duty may transfer up to 75 percent of the total credits required for an undergraduate certificate or degree at the College of Professional Studies.